alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a CSE PhD student at University of Washington supervised by [Sara Mostafavi](http://saramostafavi.github.io).
-Before my PhD, I earned BSs of Biology and Computer Science from Peking University.
+I am a CSE PhD student at the University of Washington supervised by [Sara Mostafavi](http://saramostafavi.github.io).
+Before my PhD, I earned BSs in Biology and Computer Science from Peking University.
 During my undergraduate, I did some bioinformatics research at [Gao Lab](http://www.gao-lab.org/index.php/en/home/).
-In addition, I also worked as summer intern at [Zhao Lab ](http://zhaocenter.org) at Yale University and [Sheng Lab](https://homes.cs.washington.edu/~swang/) at University of Washington.
+In addition, I also worked as a summer intern at [Zhao Lab ](http://zhaocenter.org) at Yale University and [Sheng Lab](https://homes.cs.washington.edu/~swang/) at the University of Washington.
 I also spent six months on [ML Group of Microsoft Research Asia](https://www.microsoft.com/en-us/research/group/machine-learning-research-group/) as a Full-time research Intern.

 My research interest is using machine learning to decipher the principle of genomics.
-Recently my research focus on the regulatory genomics under the single cell context, including sequence to function, multi omics integration, perturbation modeling.
+Recently my research focused on regulatory genomics under the single-cell context, including sequence to function, multi-omics integration, perturbation modeling.

 <!--
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->